Liupeter01/FullStackChattingDemo/README.md

    # 100 only in environments where very low latency is required.
    hz 10

-   # Normally it is useful to have an HZ value which is proportional to the
-   # number of clients connected.
-This is useful in order, for instance, to
-   # avoid too many clients are processed for each background task invocation
-   # in order to avoid latency spikes.
-   #
-   # Since the default HZ value by default is conservatively set to 10, Redis
-   # offers, and enables by default, the ability to use an adaptive HZ value
-   # which will temporarily raise when there are many connected clients.
-   #
    # When dynamic HZ is enabled, the actual configured HZ will be used
    # as a baseline, but multiples of the configured HZ value will be actually
    # used as needed once more clients are connected.
 In this way an idle